DreamWorks Animation: Logo

+Following DreamWorks Pictures' separation from Paramount Pictures in 2009, Steven Spielberg and DreamWorks Animation entered a licensing agreement to allow Spielberg's company to use the DreamWorks trademarks, logo and name.

-In 2010, DreamWorks unveiled a new logo, this time with the boy fishing on the moon in space.
-An updated version of the fanfare accompanied this logo, and the logo would be used from How to Train Your Dragon (2010) to Captain Underpants: The First Epic Movie (2017).
+In 2010, a new logo was unveiled, this time depicting the boy fishing on the moon in outer space.
+An updated version of Gregson-William's fanfare accompanied this logo, which would be used from How to Train Your Dragon (2010) to Captain Underpants: The First Epic Movie (2017).

-Two years after its acquisition by Universal Pictures in 2016, a new logo was introduced.
-It is said that it pays homage to the evolution of animation.
-It received a new fanfare composed by John Powell, the other composer of the first Shrek and other DreamWorks films, adapting some cues from Shrek 2 and tones from John Williams' DreamWorks Pictures fanfare to create the music for the logo.
-The logo debuted on the first trailer of How to Train Your Dragon: The Hidden World (2019) in 2018, but the full animated version and the new fanfare debuted on February 22, 2019, with the release of the film, for which Powell also composed the score.
+Following its acquisition by Universal Pictures in 2016, DreamWorks Animation introduced a new logo, which starts out in traditional animation before evolving to computer-generated imagery.
+A new fanfare was composed by John Powell, the other composer of Shrek film and various DreamWorks films, who adapted elements from the Shrek 2 track "Far Far Away" and John Williams' DreamWorks Pictures fanfare.
+The logo debuted on the first trailer of How to Train Your Dragon: The Hidden World (for which Powell also composed the score) in 2018, but the fully-animated version with the fanfare debuted with the film's release on February 22, 2019.

-On November 25, 2022, a new logo was announced.
-The boy on the moon was redubbed as the Moon Child to relate to anyone.
-The logo showcases the Moon Child flying on the crescent moon, interacting with several DreamWorks characters before settling on the moon.
-It features characters from The Bad Guys, How to Train Your Dragon, Kung Fu Panda, The Boss Baby, Trolls, and Shrek, and a rearranged score by Harry Gregson-Williams, finally returning after making the fanfare for the 2010 logo, with elements of the previous fanfare by John Powell.
-The logo was created by production designer Kendal Cronkhite (the Trolls films), Suzanne Buirgy (Home and Abominable) and a team of 10–40 people, taking eight months to complete.
-The characters that appear in the logo also have different designs to better fit in the continuity, and character appearance is expected to vary with each film by 2023.
-It made its debut on November 22, 2022, as an unlisted video on DreamWorks' YouTube channel and made its on-screen debut on the sneak preview of Puss in Boots: The Last Wish.
+In November 2022, another new logo was revealed, in which the re-dubbed "Moon Child" flies on the crescent moon and interacts with several DreamWorks characters (in order, those from The Bad Guys, How to Train Your Dragon, Kung Fu Panda, The Boss Baby, Trolls, and Shrek) before settling into their normal position.
+It features a rearranged version of the 2004 and 2010 fanfares by Harry Gregson-Williams, with elements of John Powell's previous fanfare.
+The logo was created by production designer Kendal Cronkhite (the Trolls films), Suzanne Buirgy (Home and Abominable) and a team of ten to forty people, taking eight months to complete.
+The characters in the logo also have modified designs to better fit the continuity.
+It made its debut on November 22, 2022, as an unlisted video on DreamWorks' YouTube channel, and made its on-screen debut on November 25 with the release of Puss in Boots: The Last Wish.
+Character appearances in the logo began to vary with the release of Trolls Band Together (2023), where the Kung Fu Panda, The Boss Baby, and Trolls franchises were replaced by the Madagascar and The Croods franchises and Puss in Boots (2011) and its aforementioned sequel.
+In Dog Man (2025), The Bad Guys franchise is replaced by The Wild Robot (2024), with Gingy added in the logo.